bthate/genocide/docs/manual.rst

 **DESCRIPTION**

- **GENOCIDE** holds evidence that king netherlands is doing a genocide, a written :ref:`response <guilty>` where king netherlands confirmed taking note of “what i have written”, namely :ref:`proof <evidence>` that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental (let
+ **GENOCIDE** holds evidence that king netherlands is doing a genocide, a written :ref:`response <king>` where king netherlands confirmed taking note of “what i have written”, namely :ref:`proof <evidence>` that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental (let